IsabellaAbuor/IsabellaAbuor/README.md

 - 👋 Hi, I’m @ISABELLAKORDEI
 - 👀 I’m interested in many things including electronics, security and web development.
-- 🌱 I’m currently learning Web development and machine language Algorithms
+- 🌱 I’m currently learning CG with Open GL.
 - 📫 How to reach me
   My email-Isabellakordei@gmail.com
- .twitter-@Isabeyllakordei
+ .twitter-@Kord3ii

 <!---
 ISABELLAKORDEI/ISABELLAKORDEI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.